Ketho/vscode-wow-api/README.md

 :;level:{{apitype|number}}
 ```

-Alternatively, the script will look for a commented block for API pages not documented in [Blizzard_APIDocumentationGenerated](https://github.com/Gethe/wow-ui-source/tree/live/Interface/AddOns/Blizzard_APIDocumentationGenerated).
+Alternatively, the script will look for a commented block in the wikitext of the API pages.
 ```lua
 <!-- luals
 ---@param unit UnitToken